-So what’s the story behind the red envelopes during Chinese New Year?
+So what’s the story behind the red envelopes during Lunar New Year?
 Lets start with its history.

 Another legend tells of a village where a demon would terrorize children at night.
 It was believed that the demon would touch the children’s heads while they were asleep, causing serious illness or death.
 From there, a theory emerged that when they prayed, God would send eight fairies to protect the child.
 The fairies would disguise themselves as eight coins and hide under the child’s pillow.
 When the demon would get close, the coins would began to shine very bright, blinding the demon.
 Word began to spread and the villagers started giving out red envelopes filled with coins to each other to put under their pillows at night.
 As time passed, red envelopes became a way to bring good luck and prosperity to the receiver.

 How much do you get?

 The amount of money depends on the occasion

 , but the amount typically ends with an even digit, as odd numbers are traditionally associated with funerals.
 Additionally, it is believed that money should never be given in fours, nor should the number “4” appear in the amount (i.e: 400, 444, 4004), as the chinese word for “four” sounds similar to the word “death.”

 Who gets them?

 During Chinese New Year, red envelopes are typically given